Emmanuel Rivera Player Props: Diamondbacks vs. Tigers

 Emmanuel Rivera At The Plate

-- Rivera is batting .362 with eight doubles, a home run and five walks.
+- Rivera is batting .367 with nine doubles, a home run and six walks.

-- Rivera enters this game on a four-game hitting streak.
-Over the course of his last games, he's hitting .421.
+- Rivera is batting .500 during his last games and is on a five-game hitting streak.

-- Rivera has picked up an RBI in 34.5% of his games this year, with two or more RBI in 10.3% of his games.
-He has also driven in three or more runs in one contest.
+- Rivera has had an RBI in 11 games this season (36.7%), including three multi-RBI outings (10.0%).
+He has also driven in three or more of his team's runs in one contest.

-- He has scored in 14 of 29 games this season, and more than once 3 times.
+- He has scored in 15 games this year (50.0%), including multiple runs in four games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.